 - 1. All 4-H/FFA General Rules apply. - 2.
 To be eligible to compete in the Interior Design and Architecture division, an exhibitor must be enrolled in Interior Design and Architecture 4-H Online by May 1. - 3.
-Exhibits are to be in place 30 minutes before the start of the Interior Design and Architecture division judging on Wednesday, July 24 and remain in place until 8:00a.m.
+Architecture and Design is an important aspect of creating work and living environments that feel good and serve a purpose to those who utilize them.
+The overarching goal of this project area is to create a space that is structurally sound, safe, inclusive, functional and inviting to all. - 4.
+Exhibits are to be in place 30 minutes before the start of the Interior Design and Architecture division judging on Wednesday, July 23 and remain in place until 8:00a.m.
 Sunday.
-After pre-entry deadline, a judging schedule will be prepared. - 4.
-Exhibitor may enter a total of four exhibits in the Interior Design and Architecture project. - 5.
-Items may have been used before exhibited; but, if so, shall be carefully laundered or cleaned before being exhibited. - 6.
-Securely attach a completed entry card to each exhibit. - 7.
-Educational classes may include swatches, colors, stories, photographs, and project records which detail what was accomplished this year with a given indication of long-term plans. - 8.
+After pre-entry deadline, a judging schedule will be prepared. - 5.
+Exhibitor may enter a total of four exhibits in the Interior Design and Architecture project for classes 105 107 and one exhibit each in classes 100 104. - 6.
+Design and presentation boards should be on foam core boards or standard trifold display boards. - 7.
+Securely attach a completed entry card to each exhibit. - 8.
 A Grand Champion and Reserve Grand Champion will be selected for Junior Exhibitors as well as Senior Exhibitors.